cloudfoundry/credhub/docs/authorization-and-permissions.md

 ACLs are expressed as permissions, so if a requester does not have an explicit permission, they will be denied access.
 For example, if user `dan` requests to read credential `password`, they would be permitted to read if the `password` ACL contains an entry for `actor: dan; operation: read`.

-Permissions can be defined for credential paths as well as on explicit credential names.
+Permissions can be defined for credential paths (in the format of `/some-path/*`) as well as on explicit credential names.
 Permissions are additive — if any permission exists authorizing a user to take an action, then the action will be permitted.

 For example, if:
 - `/foo/password` ACL contains an entry for `actor: dan; operation: read`
-- `/foo` ACL contains an entry for `actor: dan; operation: write`
+- `/foo/*` ACL contains an entry for `actor: dan; operation: write`

 When user `dan` requests to write credential `/foo/password`, they would be permitted.
 See [CredHub API Docs](https://credhub-api.cfapps.io) for more information on how to manage CredHub credential permissions.